theterrorintelligence/The-Terror-OSINT/README.md

 # OSINT tools :ghost:

-## Below is list of amazing tools for performing OSINT 👀
+## Below is list of completely amazing tools for performing OSINT 👀

 `Domain and IP Research`
 https://who.is/